CaitlynForster/CaitlynForster.github.io/index.md

 ---
 layout: page
-subtitle: Some deets
+subtitle: My name?
-title: About me
+title: Welcome!
 ---

-I'm a human, interested in all sorts of thigns.

-etc. etc. etc.
+I'm blank, a blank at blank university.
+Take a look at my research and stuff or whatever.